shdamani/cse15l-lab-reports/week1.md

 # CSE 15L WEEK 1 LAB REPORT
 ## In the following few sections we will learn how to:
-1)install vscode
+1. install vscode
-2)sign-in to your course specific ieng6 account and remotely connecting 3)Trying and having fun with some commands.
+2. sign-in to your course specific ieng6 account and remotely connecting
+3. Trying and having fun with some commands.
 So let's begin

 ## Installing Vscode